-Current and future research in the lab will focus on three broad themes, all related to improving biodiversity data collection and analysis and the application to conservation action.
+Current and future research in the lab will focus on four broad themes, all related to improving biodiversity data collection and analysis and the application to conservation action.

 Biodiversity Monitoring and Assessment:

-Current projects in the Lacher lab include: assessing the conservation status of New World small mammals, mammalian biodiversity assessments at high elevation habitats in Peru, amphibian and small mammal threatened species monitoring in Colombia, threatened bat ecology and conservation projects in Texas and Mexico, and mammalian biological corridor use in Costa Rica.
+Current projects in the Lacher lab include: assessing the conservation status of New World small mammals, mammalian biodiversity assessments at high elevation habitats in Peru, amphibian and small mammal threatened species monitoring in Colombia, threatened bat ecology and conservation projects in Texas and Mexico, primate behavior in lowland Peru, and mammalian biological corridor use in Costa Rica.

 IUCN Red List and Global Assessment Activities:

-Thomas Lacher and Nikki Roach are leading Red Listing efforts from TAMU for the Small Mammal Specialist Group, with the help from 14 undergraduates, 50+ global collaborators, and the SMSG team at Durrell Wildlife and at University of Sapienza.
-Contact Nikki (email@example.com) to find out how you can get involved.
+Thomas Lacher, Nikki Roach, and Shelby McCay are leading Red Listing efforts from TAMU for the Small Mammal Specialist Group, with the help from over a dozen undergraduates, 100+ global collaborators, and the SMSG team at Durrell Wildlife Conservation Trust in the UK, the Global Mammal Assessment team at Sapienza Università di Roma, and at the IUCN Red List Unit in Cambridge, UK.
+Contact Shelby (firstname.lastname@example.org) to find out how you can get involved.